How to Choose a Dehumidifier That’s Right for Your Home

 Portable dehumidifiers, meanwhile, are much less expensive and much more consumer-friendly.
 They plug right into the wall and operate via built-in interfaces that are easy to understand and configure.
 Some portable dehumidifiers are equipped with hoses that can drain or pump out collected water automatically; others feature a collection bucket that must be emptied on a regular basis.

 What size dehumidifier do I need?

 Even dehumidifiers of the same basic design can differ in capacity.
-Select a small one that can hold 10 pints of water for a 500-square-foot space; add 4 pints of capacity for every additional 500 square feet.
-So, to determine the size of humidifier for a 1,000-square-foot basement, you’d need to add 4 pints for a total 14-pint capacity.
+For a 500-square-foot space, select a small dehumidifier that can hold 10 pints of water; add 4 pints of capacity for every additional 500 square feet.
+To determine the size of humidifier for a 1,000-square-foot basement, you’d need to add 4 pints for a total 14-pint capacity.